osteele/hackingthelibrary.org/_assignments/mini-project-2.md

 <i>Due {{ page.parts[2].due_date | date: '%a %b %-d' }}</i>

+<i>Your total out-of-class time for the reading, lab, and mini-project is not required to exceed eight hours.
-<i><small>You may stop working on Part 2, regardless of state of completion, after eight hours of out-of-class effort, minus however long the lab work and readings took.
-(Your total out-of-class time is not required to total more than eight hours.)
+You may stop working on Part 2, regardless of state of completion, after eight hours of out-of-class effort, minus however long the lab work and readings took.
-If your work is incomplete because you ran out of time, please make this known to me.</small></i>
+If your work is incomplete because you ran out of time, please make this known to me.</i>

 What to deliver:

-Slack or email me the URL of your project repository.

 The repository README should answer the questions below, or link to documents that do.